BorelEnzo/BorelEnzo.github.io/CTFs/Finals_CSC_BE_2019/crack_me/index.md

 \           0x000007c5      c3             ret
 ```

 We were then able to recover the flag by putting each character at the right place.
-The principle is as folloas:
+The principle is as follows:
 * the address of the input is stored in `eax` by moving `qword [local_8h]`
 * an offset is added, being the position of the character to check
 * a constant is put in `edx`